raspberrypilearning/scratch-led-game/en/step_2.md

 --- /task ---

 --- task ---
-Take a resistor and insert one of its legs into the other end of the second jumper wire.
+Take a resistor and insert one of its legs into the free end of the second jumper wire.
 Insert the other leg into another F-F jumper wire.
 Adding the resistor to your circuit controls the **electrical current** passing through the circuit; this will protect the LED from burning out.

 ![Circuit diagram of a jumper wire with a resistor and LED wired in series to 3V3 on a Raspberry Pi.](images/Pi_resistor_test3.png)
 --- /task ---

 --- task ---
-Now, connect your circuit back to Pin 6 using the the loose end of the F-F jumper wire.
+Now, connect your circuit back to Pin 6 using the loose end of the F-F jumper wire.
 As soon as you close the circuit by connecting it back to your ground pin, your LED should light up!

 ![Circuit diagram of a completed circuit with a jumper wire with a resistor and LED wired in series to 3V3 on a Raspberry Pi.](images/Pi_1_complete.png)